utof/repulsive-curves-sveltekit/README.md

 ### dev experience

 [ ] move all the controls (start stop animation, step) in the controls.svelte, not just the sliders.
+[ ] apply perturbation funciton should be in utils or something